All Episodes

 That was next level.

-They were deplatformed by their like server level web host, so the site didn't exist.
+They were de-platformed by their like server-level web hosts, so the site didn't exist.

-And again, you recognize that there are three or four people who acting together can remove your entire business from the internet.
+And again, you recognize that there are three or four people who acting together could remove your entire business from the internet.

-So maybe the conversation should rank social media app before that.
+So, maybe the conversation is ranked social media app before that.

 The actual oppression is occurring from sort of conglomeration.

-Like, yeah, but see, but but class-based original uh critical theory, and in my opinion, correct me if if if I'm misguided in this, but it's different when you talk about classism in China or North Korea or India or 19th century uh uh Europe,
+Like, yeah, but see, but class-based original critical theory, in my opinion, correct me if I'm misguided in this, but it's different when you talk about classism in China or North Korea or India or 19th century.

-and when you talk about classism in a capitalist society, in my opinion, because at least In America, I don't know how true this is today, but there was a time where just because your parents are poor doesn't mean you're gonna be poor, right?
+Europe and when you talk about classism in a capitalist society, in my opinion, because at least in America, I don't know how true this is today, but there was a time where just because your parents are poor doesn't mean you're going to be poor, right?

-So when Marx is bitching about classism in in sort of like a post-serfdom society, yeah, maybe it makes sense because if you're if you're a laborer in a factory, every generation's every generation after you is probably gonna be a laborer in a factory if if things keep going the way they're going.
+So when Marx is bitching about classism in sort of like a post-serfdom society, yeah, maybe it makes sense because if you're, if you're a laborer in a factory, every generation's every generation after you is probably going to be a laborer in a factory if things keep going the way they're going.

 But that's not necessarily true in a free society.

-I mean, you're in a class, but you're not necessarily locked in in it like traditionally people have been the last two thousand years then in various societies.
+I mean, you're in a class, but you're not necessarily locked in it like traditionally people have been the last 2,000 years in various societies.

 Yeah, no, that's a good analysis.